rolfbecker/MIE_2.02_WS2020_II_Exam/README.md

 - any Python code used to download, convert, aggregate or otherwise process data.
 - The video of the hourly spatio-temporal precipitation development (exercise 4).
 - QGIS projects with your genererated data.
+- Other files can be added if useful.
-- But **avoid uploading large data sets** (such as Sentinel images) but describe clearly where the data comes from and how to download and process it.
-You have to enable us to redo your work completely.
+- **Avoid uploading large data sets** (such as Sentinel images) but describe clearly where the data comes from and how to download and process it. **But you have to enable us to redo your work completely!**

-**Do not include large data files!
-Do not include any QGIS project requiring large data.**
-Other files can be added optionally.

 ### Structure of your report